 - The deceased estate has a personal representative appointed

 It’s essential to know who specifically can bring the lawsuit.
-You should also know in detail what elements must be proven as well as damages you may have available.
+You should also know in detail what elements must be proven as well as the damages you may have available.

 Who can bring the lawsuit?